Marco Pacione

-Marco Pacione (born 27 July 1963, in Pescara) is a retired Italian professional football player who played as a forward.
+Marco Pacione (born 27 July 1963, in Pescara) is an Italian former professional football player who played as a forward.

 Career

 Throughout his career, Pacione played for several Italian clubs.
 He began his career in Serie B with Atalanta in 1982, where he also later made his breakthrough, helping the club to Serie A promotion and the Serie B title in 1984, due to his prolific performances, which saw him score 15 goals, and finish the season as the top scorer in the league; as a result he earned the nickname "Paciogol", for his ability to score decisive goals for his team.
 He made his Serie A debut the following season, scoring 5 goals.

 The promising youngster's consistent performances for Atalanta led to a transfer to Italian giants and defending European Champions Juventus in 1985, where manager Giovanni Trapattoni primarily used him as a substitute or alongside Aldo Serena; his only season with the Turin club was not a positive one, however, as he was often criticised for missing several goalscoring opportunities.
 He made 12 league appearances that season, 4 in the European Cup, and 23 in total, failing to score once, although he still claimed a league winners-medal as Juventus won the 1985–86 Serie A title (the club's 22nd in total), as well as the 1985 Intercontinental Cup.
 Pacione drew particular criticism for missing several important chances against Barcelona in the quarter-finals of the 1985–86 European Cup, mistakes which proved to be costly for the club, as due to the resulting defeat, Juventus were ultimately eliminated from the tournament.
 Due to his inconsistent performances and lack of composure in front of goal, he was soon sold to Verona the following season.